 Taxpayers often wonder what happens to the property taxes they pay.
-Here is an example for a typical home in Saint Paul in 2009:
+Here is an example for a typical home in Saint Paul in 2010:

 The property tax bill is a combined statement covering the City of Saint Paul, School District 625, Ramsey County, and other "special taxing districts" such as the Metropolitan Council and local watershed districts.
-In 2009, a home with a taxable value of \$183,000 had a total property tax bill of \$2,029.
+In 2010, a home with a taxable value of \$168,100 had a total property tax bill of \$2,025.

-The single largest share of a property tax bill goes to the county and then to the school district.
-The City receives about 26% of the total tax payment - \$529 in this example.
+Of the total property tax bill, the single largest share goes to the county and then to the school district.
+The City receives about 27% of the total tax payment - \$543 in this example.

-For this particular home, the property tax payment of \$529 to the City of St. Paul would break down to the following amounts:
+For this particular home, the property tax payment of \$543 to the City of St. Paul would break down to the following amounts:

-- \$160 per year for police services - \$104 per year for fire and emergency medical services - \$57 per year to operate and maintain the park and recreation system - \$36 per year to operate and buy materials for the Saint Paul Public Libraries - \$64 per year for capital debt service-the cost of building new libraries, rec centers and playgrounds, and street construction - \$13 per year for the City levy on behalf of the Saint Paul Port Authority - \$95 per year on all other general government services
+- \$166 per year for police services - \$118 per year for fire and emergency medical services - \$57 per year to operate and maintain the park and recreation system - \$36 per year to operate and buy materials for the Saint Paul Public Libraries - \$60 per year for capital debt service-the cost of building new libraries, recreation centers and playgrounds, and street construction

 Property taxes cover only a small part of the total cost of services.
-In total, property taxes supply only about 12% of the City's total revenue and cover just under 30% of the General Fund budget.
-In comparison, the City's total proposed 2009 property tax levy for all purposes-approximately \$89 million-is less than the \$99 million total operating budget of the Police Department.
+In total, property taxes supply only about 12% of the City's total revenue and cover about 33% of the general fund budget.
+In comparison, the City's total adopted 2010 property tax levy for all purposes-approximately \$94.6 million-is less than the \$100.5 million adopted total operating budget of the Police Department.

-Estimated 2009 Saint Paul Property Taxes
+Estimated 2010 Saint Paul Property Taxes

-2009 TNT Rates Applied to a Typical Home Valued at \$183,000
+2010 Proposed Tax Rates Applied to a Typical Home Valued at \$168,100